Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 ## Foam (Apply theory)

 **Math**, as the mother of all sciences, is believed to solve all their problems.
 Ironically, it has no concept of _null_ to aid its firsthand employment, leaving us alone with this problem.

+Null isn't a value (it maybe memory 0) but agrrement.

 I wouldn't like to classify _null_ traps by managed/unmanaged, pointer vs. reference vs index, but break them into three **BE**s: